-In DEC, vectorial variables are defined on oriented edges of the grid, while scalars are attached to vertices.
+In DEC, vectorial quantities are {\it projected} onto oriented edges of the grid (as seen in Eqs.~(\ref{eq:phi_define}) and (\ref{eq:psi_define})), while scalars are attached to vertices.
 Since the rate of change of a scalar is a vector field, and vice versa, this inter-connectivity of primal edges with primal vertices (and their duals) leads to a natural representation of differential operators.
 The discretization of Maxwell's equations can therefore be done as follows.
 Consider a vector field ${\bf F}$ defined on the edges of the primary lattice $M$, then

 where $\Delta\ell(e)$ is the length of the edge $e$ and $\Delta A(e^{\dagger})$ is the area of its dual face $e^{\dagger}$.
 Similarly, for an edge $e\in M$, the curl-curl operator in the discrete flux language is given by